RogerNogue/ZorkRoger/README.md

 - As for the extra feature I thought of having usable items such as torches that allow the player to see objects in the dark.

+- At some point i realised that in I would have put the classes Exit and Room together since it makes some sense to have a path to another room as an element of the room.
+I have not done it to maintain the initial structure.